If you have a circular saw in your tool kit and use one regularly, you may have wondered often – why does my circular saw keep stopping?

 It is not safe to work with a damaged blade, and it puts too much pressure on the machine as well.
 A warped blade can get stuck or pinched into the workpiece too.
 So, you need to replace the blade as soon as it gets damaged.

 Another issue with the blade could be that you are not using a suitable one for the material you are working on.
 For example, the blade used for softwood is different from that used for hardwood.
 Consult a professional or do some research and get the right blade.

 You also need to check if the blade is going deep enough to cut the workpiece properly.
 The blade needs to protrude out from the machine and go far enough to cut the workpiece.

 If it’s not protruding enough, the blade could get stuck.
 In some cases, the blade might be small and not going deep enough, so you would have to buy a bigger saw.

-- STRONG ARM PROFACTOR PERFORMANCE: delivers corded performance from an 18V cordless 7-1/4 In. saw
+- PROFACTOR PERFORMANCE: Delivers corded performance from an 18v cordless 7-1/4 in. saw

-- BITURBO BRUSHLESS TECHNOLOGY: featuring a brushless high-performance motor and drive-train system engineered to take full advantage of the additional power generated by CORE18V PROFACTOR batteries (sold separately)
+- BITURBO BRUSHLESS TECHNOLOGY: Featuring a brushless high-performance motor and drive-train system engineered to take full advantage of the additional power generated by core18v high power batteries (sold separately)